JohnStuartPhil/project-2-rpsls/README.md

 ## Credits

 **Content**
-- Initial code HMTL, CSS and JS code was taken from the scoping video for the Rock Paper Scissors project and amended accordingly.
+- Initial code HMTL, CSS and JS code was taken from the Code Institute scoping video for the Rock Paper Scissors project and amended accordingly.
 - Initial code for the Modal was taken from [W3Schools] (www.w3schools.com/howto/howto_css_modals.asp) and amended accordingly.
 - The icons used for the the Social Media links were taken from [Font Awesome](https://fontawesome.com/).
 - The Fav Icon was constructed from [Fav Icon](https://favicon.io/).